 A phenomenal example of functional training is TRX suspension training.
 The body can train movements in all three of the anatomical planes; sagittal, coronal, and transverse.
 The sagittal plane divides the body into left and right parts and consists of forward and backward movements, such as alternate lunges.
 The coronal plane divides the body into front and back parts and consists of movements, such as lateral raises and upright rows.
 The transverse plane divides the body into top and bottom halves and consists of twisting movements, such as oblique crunches or a medicine ball diagonal chop.
 Other types of equipment that allow for functional training are free weights, resistance bands, medicine balls, and stability balls.
 Do not underestimate the power of using your own bodyweight either!

 It is undeniable that functional training adds tremendous value to an individual’s quality of life.
-Fromimprovements in muscle efficiency and balance to the refined ability of the body to move in all three of the anatomical planes, functional training is an essential piece of an exercise program.
+From improvements in muscle efficiency and balance to the refined ability of the body to move in all three of the anatomical planes, functional training is an essential piece of an exercise program.
 Take your fitness and overall well-being to the next level with the addition of this training.
-The enhanced mobility experienced during seemingly simple daily tasks will be indisputable.